Dakota-Schramm/study-guide-io/NOTES.md

     - Sync with calendar?
       - Send reminders to user to review notes on particular days
   - Add note for firefox users to switch browsers

+Maybe restrucuture project??
+  - app directory only for next specific code?
+  - components for all components?